 KCNA had said Newman, who has a heart condition, was being deported on humanitarian grounds and because he had admitted to his wrongdoing and apologized.

 In an ungrammatical statement given over a week ago on North Korean state media, Newman said he knew the former partisans he had worked with during the war had escaped to South Korea, but that he wanted to find their remaining families and relatives.

 Newman also said in the videotaped message that he had a "plan to meet any surviving soldiers."

 In his statement to U.S. media on Monday, Newman said that the confession was not voluntary, saying he made a point of emphasizing the bad grammar in the text North Korean authorities had given him to read to show that it was coerced.

-Newman, a resident of Palo Alto, California, also said North Korean authorities looked after his health and fed him well.
+Newman, a former manufacturing and finance executive who lives in a retirement community in the upscale city of Palo Alto, also said North Korean authorities looked after his health and fed him well.

 (Additional reporting by Dana Feldman,; Editing by Cynthia Johnston and Philip Barbara)